Santa Monica Mountains: Fauna

-Since 2002, the National Park Service has tracked more than 100 individual mountain lions in the Santa Monica Mountains.
+Since 2002, the National Park Service has tracked more than 100 mountain lions in the Santa Monica Mountains and other nearby ranges.
 P-22 resided in Griffith Park in the eastern end of the Santa Monica Mountains until his death in 2022.
 His father, P-1, was the dominant male for almost all of the rest of the range, until he was replaced by P-12 and P-27, P-12 later being replaced by P-45.
 Other mountain lions, including P-2, P-64, and many others, have lived in the range as well.

 The National Park Service also tracks bobcats and black bears in the Santa Monica Mountains.
 More than 350 bobcats have been tracked since 1996, as have two bears: BB-12 and Yellow 2291.
 These bears along with Yellow 2291's three offspring are the only bears documented in the Santa Monica Mountains in more than twenty years.

 Over 380 native bird species call the Santa Monica Mountains home.
 Abundant native song birds species include the Bushtit, California Scrub Jay, House Finch, Lesser Goldfinch, Cliff Swallow, Red-winged Blackbird, Oak Titmouse, Song Sparrow, California Towhee, Spotted Towhee, House Wren, and Black Phoebe.
 Red-Tailed Hawks, Sharp-shinned Hawks, Red-shouldered Hawks, Northern Harriers, American Kestrels, Great Horned Owls, and Western Screech-Owls are among common raptors in the area.
 White-tailed kites, Bald Eagles, Golden Eagles, and Burrowing Owls have also been sighted.
 In addition to these residential species, many bird species pass through the Santa Monica Mountains as they travel along the Pacific Flyway including Brown Pelicans, Rufous Hummingbirds, Canada Geese, Bonaparte's Gulls, and Elegant Terns.

 Native fish found in the Santa Monica Mountains include tidewater gobies, arroyo chub, and pacific lamprey.
 Additionally, Malibu creek is home to the southern steelhead trout, which is an endangered species.

 Snakes are common but only occasionally seen: the Southern Pacific rattlesnake (the only venomous species), mountain kingsnake, California kingsnake, gopher snake, and garter snake.
 The mountains are also home to the western fence lizard and the coastal whiptail.
 The population of red-legged frogs is small and isolated, and was impacted by the Woolsey Fire that swept through the area in November 2018.